 - Know locations of closest eye wash stations.

-- Know two ways to get out of a room.
+- Know at least two ways to get out of a room.

 What to do when it happens